facebook••facebook••youtube••contact••index••home

 hibiscus icon Final Blurb

-I love shooting with the RF 35mm 1.8 Macro IS STM: easy on the shoulder and images are crisp and detailed.
+I enjoy shooting with the RF 35mm 1.8 Macro IS STM: easy on the shoulder and images are crisp and detailed.
 And it's versatile: great for landscapes, upper body portraits, snapshots, low light and closeups.
-Yes, AF is too slow for sports and running critters, but Canon got just about everything else right with this redesign.
+Yes, AF is too slow for fast action, but Canon got just about everything else right with this redesign.

 Finally, please help support this website by purchasing this lens at Amazon.